6. DeafIT conference Online 2021

 In this talk, Helga Velroyen will share insights on her tech career at Google.
 She brings to the table 10 years of experience as a software engineer and tech lead.
 Being hard of hearing herself, she will also share details on how Google supports our community, as employees as well as users.

 My experience as a hard of hearing Senior management

 I have been managing the product development section in Germany since 2018 and been with the same company for 5 years.
 My management position is responsible for around 30 employees who are all located worldwide.
 I will share my daily duties as well Management duties which includes: Leadership, Goal settings, motivations among my team, meeting other CEO and CTO.
 What strategies or experience did I encounter being hard of hearing and how do I approach with others .

-Stefan Halter, hard of hearing, speaks German
+Stefan Halter, speaks German

 Director, Technology & Operations at Clarivate Analytics, Karlsruhe (GER)